Michael Li

 Developed a machine learning app using sklearn and Flask

-detect toxic comments online,
+to detect toxic comments online, using LIME to provide

-using LIME to provide interpretable explanations of the
+interpretable explanations of the classifications.
+Won

-classifications.
-Won 1st overall at Data Day Grind 2020.
+1st overall at Data Day Grind 2020.

 Contact